Vatsal-Sharma2003/Simons-Game/README.md

 - 🎨 **Interactive UI**: Bright and engaging design for a fun gaming experience.
 - 🎵 **Sound Effects**: Each button press produces a unique sound.
 - ⏳ **Increasing Difficulty**: The sequence grows longer and faster as you progress.
-- 🎉 **Game Feedback**: Alerts when the player succeeds or makes a mistake.
 - 🧠 **Memory Challenge**: Improve your memory skills with every round!

 ---